Chaos and integrability in SL(2,R)-geometry: Geometry and topology of

 One can check that when $k=2$ the metric (\ref{metric2}) is precisely the {\it Sasaki metric} \cite{Sasaki} on $S\mathbb H^2,$ so our class of metrics coincides with the class of the generalised Sasaki metrics considered by Nagy \cite{Nagy}.

-As it was shown by Nagy, the projection of the corresponding geodesics to $\mathbb H^2$ are the curves of constant geodesic curvature, which are either circles or part of the circles lying in the upper half-plane.
+As it was shown by Nagy, the projection of the corresponding geodesics to $\mathbb H^2$ are the curves of constant geodesic curvature, which are either circles, or arcs of them lying in the upper half-plane.
 We are going to make this more explicit in the next two sections using the Euler-Poincare description of the geodesic flow.